Resources

 Wikipedia can be an excellent source of information.
 They have recently become even more careful about maintaining only information that can be verified against reliable published sources.

 Online reference sites such as Infoplease.com can be useful too.
-Because Infoplease is produced by Pearson Education Inc. (with which I am not affiliated), its information is probably pretty reliable.
-They provide access to almanacs, an atlas, a dicationary, and an encyclopedia.
+It provides access to almanacs, an atlas, a dictionary, and an encyclopedia.

 References – Specialized